f_done=('Times',22,'overstrike') # font values to use

 my_dict={'a':'My Task No 1','b':'My Task No 2','c':'My Task No 3'}

-The method my_dict.keys() returns a list of keys and using this inside a for loop, we can create one checkbutton dynamically for each task.
-Once the status of the checkbutton is changed, the command option calls my_upd(k) by passing the dictionary key k as parameter.
+returns a list of keys and using this inside a for loop, we can create one checkbutton dynamically for each task. for k in my_dict.keys(): # Number of checkbuttons or tasks

 var=tk.BooleanVar() # variable connected to Checkbutton